kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

 ## Initial Analysis: Phase 01

 The first thing is an initial analysis.
-So you need to understand what that problem is and really work through of been able to figure out all those different pieces.
-This is where you're really diving in and fully understanding the problem or opportunity.
-You need to fully understand it, you need to understand that's the root problem and you need to define who it's all affecting, right, and kind of working through and detailing all the pieces to that problem because you want your recommended solution to be able to solve for all pieces of that, not just one, you know, kind of final or one little piece of the problem.
+You need to understand what the root of the problem or opportunity is before you can start working on a solution.
+You need to fully understand it, you need to define who it's all affecting and how it's affecting, right, and detailing all the pieces to that problem.

-The second thing is under the initial analysis you need to determine some high-level requirements, you want to get an idea of what the business requirements are and this isn't a full, you know, business requirements documents or anything like that, but this is just some high-level requirements, get an idea of the kind of what their business need is and you'll be able to determine that throughout kind of understanding that problem most of the time with just a few additional questions.
+The second thing is under the initial analysis you need to determine some high-level requirements, you want to get an idea of what the business requirements are and this isn't a full, you know, business requirements documents or anything like that.
+Most of the time with just a few additional questions you'll be able to sort of understand that problem.

 The third thing is, you want to understand what data you're going to need to sell this idea and sell the return on investment.
-The first thing the business case needs to be able to do is to convince decision-makers to take action.
-That's number one, regardless of the action.
-You just want to convince them to take action, convince them that a problem is there and that they need to take action.
-And the second thing is to convince them to go towards your recommended solution.
+The business case needs to be able to do is to convince decision-makers to take action.
+You just want to convince them to go towards your recommended solution.

 So you want to identify and get information or understand where you can get information to help determine that.
-So maybe that's in, you know, maybe the issue is that the customer service team is solving their cases way too slow.
-Right.

-They're solving their cases within 72 hours.
-But as part of the business, you have kind of a motto that you go by that you'll have their customers' case solved within 48 hours and you're not really hitting that mark.
-And so now you're going in to identify what is causing that.
+Suppose, your support team solving their cases within 72 hours.
+But as part of the business, you have kind of a motto that you go by that you'll have their customers' case solved within 48 hours.
+So now you're going in to identify what is causing that.
 What is the problem?

-The next thing is you want to after you've got a good understanding of the problem, you get some high-level requirements and you understood kind of how you're going to support your project and what data you're going to need to define that return on investment.

-## Determining Potential Solution: Phase 02
+## Identifying Potential Solutions: Phase 02

 The second thing is determining the potential solutions to the problem.
-So not just looking at 'OK, well here's what I want, here's the way I want to go', you got to look for all the possible options that could utilize?'
+So not just looking at _'OK, well here's what I want, here's the way I want to go', you got to look for all the possible options that could utilize?'_

-The next thing is you want to validate with some decision-makers that the level return is worth the potential investments.
-Before you actually waste time creating a business case you want to make sure it even makes sense to go past this point.
-Some people will skip this step and go and create a business case and then they'll go to present it and their boss will say 'oh, we already know about that problem and there's a solution that's being created over here' or 'we've already determined that solving that solution is going to cost more than the benefit we're going to get.
+The first thing you need to do before creating a business case is make sure the level of return is worth the potential investments.
+Some people skip this step and then they'll go to present it and their boss will say _'oh, we already know about that problem'_.
 That's not good.
 Then you just wasted all this time creating a business case.

-So you just want to do a sanity check and just validate that even makes sense to move forward from there.
-So once you're complete with phase 1 you move into phase 2 which is where you're actually determining potential solutions.
-So the potential solutions, you want to determine all of the potential solutions, you don't want to leave out any solutions.
+You want to determine all of the potential solutions, you don't want to leave out any solutions.
 One potential solution should be that you do nothing.
-Right.
-It could be that one action is to take no action and because there is a cost to taking no action, you want to have that is a potential solution for the project because that is a very real thing.
+It could be that one action is to __take no action__, you want to have that is a potential solution for the project.

-But besides the point, you want to identify all the possible solutions to the problem and you don't want to just, you know, have high level them, you want to understand what the benefits are of that particular solution, what the costs are for that particular solution, the timetable (guestimate) of the project.
-You don't need the schedule.
+You want to identify all the possible solutions to the problem and you don't want to just, you know, have high level them, you want to understand what the benefits are of each one.

-Then the next thing is time before return on investment is realized.
-So for that example, it would have taken us 53 years to break even before we even made back our investment on that.
-And we all know our system is not going to last 53 years so we probably moved that system in a number of years and we never would have made our return on that particular issue.
+It would have taken us 50 years to break even before we even made back our investment on that.
+And we all know our system is not going to last 50 years so we probably moved that system in a number of years and never would have made our return on that particular issue.

+You want to make sure that the benefits, cost, timetable, time for return on investment, and risks are all clearly defined.
 And then you want to identify the risks of that particular project.
-So maybe your system is not very well defined and you could break a whole bunch of other stuff rates, so the timetable is really short and the costs are really low for it, but the risks are really high that when we make this change we don't know exactly what the back end is doing anymore.
-So you want to make sure that that's defined.
-So these benefits, cost, timetable, time for return on investment, and risks should be done for every single solution that you've come up with including your recommended solution.
+So maybe your system is not very well defined and you could break a whole bunch of other stuff rates, so the costs are really low but the risks are really high.

 ## Write the Business Case: Phase 03

-Then you move into phase 3 where you actually start writing the business case.
-So that's actually pretty far down.
-You've done a lot of work.
-By the time you're writing the business case, a lot of times you're just putting that into a document.

-Most companies have a template that you use for their company as some are a little bit more formal, some are a little less formal, but they all have the same general concept, so the six sections to a business case and I will talk about our list right here.
+In phase two, you've done a lot of work on the business case.
+Most companies have a template that you use for their company as some are a little bit more formal, some are less formal.

-So the first thing is the executive summary.
-This is actually the thing that I wrote last, what the **executive summary** is doing is saying okay for executives that don't have time to read this whole document which could be many pages, here's a summary of everything.
-Right.
-Here's a summary very high level of the problem, a quick analysis that was done, potential solutions, and the recommended solution.
-And it's just summarized in a couple of paragraphs.
+A business case has the following six sections:
+ - Executive Summary
+ - Problem Statement
+ - Analysis
+ - Solution Options
+ - Cost Benefit Analysis
+ - Recommendation

+The **executive summary** is the thing at the top of the document, but that's usually the last thing that's done.
 The whole point of that is executives are not going to have time to read the whole document.
-They need a bird' eye view to understand the high levels of it to usually prepare themselves for coming into the presence of that business case and deciding if they want to move forward.
-So the executive summary is the thing at the top of the document, but that's usually the last thing that's done.
+They need a bird' eye view to understand the high levels of it.

 The next thing is the **problem statement**.
 So this is the well-defined problem statement as to the opportunity or issue that we're having that we're solving for and this should be very succinct and very clear.
 No ambiguity.